 If you follow Practically Spoiled, you’ll see I’m on a mission of complete oak-elimination from my house.
-(See my gel stained oak banister makeover here)
+(See my gel stained oak banister makeover here and my painted oak vanity bathroom makeover here)

 When we bought our house, the kitchen was partially upgraded: nice new travertine floors, not-my-first choice granite and an “eh” backsplash.
 But the elephant in the room was the flaming orange, grainy, ugly – yet good condition, solid wood oak cabinets.
 SIGH.